Frankie and Johnny in the Clair de Lune: Off-Broadway

-The play opened Off-Broadway on June 2, 1987 at Stage II of the Manhattan Theatre Club, where it ran for two weeks.
+The play opened Off-Broadway on June 2, 1987, at Stage II of the Manhattan Theatre Club, where it ran for two weeks.
 Directed by Paul Benedict, the original cast starred Kathy Bates and F. Murray Abraham.
-On October 14, 1987 it opened at Stage I for a six-week run.
+On October 14, 1987, it opened at Stage I for a six-week run.
 Kenneth Welsh played the part of Johnny in the Stage I production.
-On December 4, 1987 the play transferred to the Westside Theatre, and closed on March 12, 1989.
-Kathy Bates won a 1988 Obie Award and was nominated for a 1987-1988 Drama Desk Award.
+On December 4, 1987, the play transferred to the Westside Theatre, and closed on March 12, 1989.
+Bruce Weitz and Carol Kane replaced Welsh and Bates later in the run.
+Kathy Bates won a 1988 Obie Award and was nominated for a 1987–1988 Drama Desk Award.

 Broadway

-The play opened on Broadway on July 26, 2002 in previews, officially on August 8, 2002 at the Belasco Theatre.
+The play opened on Broadway on July 26, 2002, in previews, officially on August 8, 2002, at the Belasco Theatre.
 Directed by Joe Mantello, the production starred Edie Falco and Stanley Tucci.
 The play closed on March 9, 2003 after 243 performances and 15 previews.
 Rosie Perez and Joe Pantoliano were replacements as of January 2003.

-The play received Tony Award nominations for 2003 for Best Revival of a Play and for Tucci for Best Performance by a Leading Actor in a Play.
+At the 57th Tony Awards, the play received nominations for Best Revival of a Play and for Best Leading Actor for Tucci.

-A revival opened on Broadway beginning May 4, 2019 in previews, officially on May 30, 2019 at the Broadhurst Theatre in a limited run.
-Audra McDonald and Michael Shannon star in a production directed by Arin Arbus.
+A second Broadway revival opened on May 30, 2019, at the Broadhurst Theatre in a limited run.
+Audra McDonald and Michael Shannon starred in the production, which was directed by Arin Arbus.
 The play closed on July 28, 2019.

+At the 74th Tony Awards, it was nominated for Best Revival and for Best Leading Actress for McDonald.